0xzhang/bruce-lee-voxel-challenge/README.md

 | :-----------------: | :------------: |
 |   ![](bruce.png)    | ![](demo.jpg) |

-I used the [@maajor's method](https://github.com/maajor/maajor-voxel-challenge). [@maajor](https://github.com/maajor) is author of the famous voxel artwork "The Girl with a Voxel Earring".
+I used the [@maajor's method](https://github.com/maajor/maajor-voxel-challenge) to convert models into codes and modified a little. [@maajor](https://github.com/maajor) is author of the famous voxel artwork "The Girl with a Voxel Earring".

 ## Pixel Arts